 These three sectors account for roughly 16% of total employment in Missouri.
-As producers of freight, these sectors are primarily engaged in growing crops, raising animals, harvesting timber, fish or other animals, extracting mineral solids, liquids and gases from the earth or the transformation or assembling of materials.
+As producers of freight, these sectors are primarily engaged in growing crops, raising livestock, poultry or fish, harvesting timber, extracting mineral solids, liquids and gases from the earth or the transformation or assembling of materials.